tygreenwood/the-dark-matter-problem/README.md

 1. Drag your new image from your file explorer to the assets folder
 2. Look for system.rs in the specific file you are updating, eg mushroom or player
-3. Use control+f for asset_server.load or your eyes to find something like the line - let texture_handle = asset_server.load("file_name.png");
+3. Use control+f for asset_server.load or your eyes to find something like one of these - let texture_handle = asset_server.load("file_name.png");
    texture: asset_server.load("other_file_name.png"),
 4. Then, replace the file name with your new file and save